Back to Articles

 How is ready-mix concrete strength measured?

 Concrete strength is measured in PSI (pounds per square inch) determined by a 28-day compressive strength test per ASTM C39.
-Residential driveways typically use 4,000 PSI; commercial and heavy-traffic areas use 5,000–6,000 PSI.
+Residential driveways typically use high-strength concrete; commercial and heavy-traffic areas use 5,000–6,000 PSI.
 Strength depends on water-cement ratio, curing conditions, and aggregate quality.

 What causes concrete to crack after delivery?